marijnh/Eloquent-JavaScript/20_node.md

 {{index "createReadStream function", ["asynchronous programming", "in Node.js"], "error handling", "ENOENT (status code)", "Error type", inheritance}}

 Because it has to touch the disk and thus might take a while, `stat` is asynchronous.
-Since we're using promises rather than callback style, it has to be imported from `promises` instead of directly from `node:fs`.
+Since we're using promises rather than callback style, it has to be imported from `node:fs/promises` instead of directly from `node:fs`.

 When the file does not exist, `stat` will throw an error object with a `code` property of `"ENOENT"`.
 These somewhat obscure, ((Unix))-inspired codes are how you recognize error types in Node.